rabanti-github/TaskRunner/README.md

 <b>StartProgramTask:</b>

 Starts one or several programs with optional arguments.
 It is possible to define whether the sub tasks are executed synchronous or asynchronous.
-The later can cause freezing of the task runner if a executed application is not ended.
+The later can cause freezing of the task runner if a executed application is not terminated (process is still running).